5 Surprising Facts You Need to Know about Prenatal Opiate Exposure

 Opiate abuse is increasing in the US and more babies entering foster care have prenatal opiate exposure.
 Adoption agencies also report that they are seeing more expectant moms who are considering placing their baby for adoption who have also used opiates, including methadone, during their pregnancy.
-As a result adoptive parents need more information on effects of prenatal opiate exposure.
+As a result adoptive parents and foster parents need more information on effects of prenatal opiate exposure.

 Opioids are a class of drugs that include the illegal drug heroin, as well as legally prescribed pain relievers such as oxycodone (OxyContin®), hydrocodone (Vicodin®), codeine, morphine, fentanyl, and many others.
 It also includes drugs/medications used to treat opiate addiction, such as methadone and suboxone.

-Adoptive parents are often in the position of having to decide whether to adopt a baby that has been exposed to opiates prenatally.
+Foster parents and adoptive parents are often in the position of having to decide whether to adopt a baby that has been exposed to opiates prenatally.

 5 Surprising Facts You May Not Know about Prenatal Opiate Exposure (Including Methadone)

-- Methadone and suboxone protect the mother and child from exposure to blood borne diseases from injectable drug abuse, such as Hepatitis, but are not better for the baby in terms of long and short-term impacts from opiate exposure during pregnancy.
+- Methadone and suboxone protect the mother and child from exposure to bloodborne diseases from injectable drug abuse, such as Hepatitis, but are not better for the baby in terms of long and short-term impacts from opiate exposure during pregnancy.

 - Methadone has a longer half-life than other opiates in the blood system; therefore, withdrawal in an infant exposed in utero may be longer than if mother had used other opiates.